Minimal two-spheres of low index in manifolds of positive complex sectional curvature: Isotropy groups

 Then Lemma~3.1 implies that the action of $\widehat G = O(3)$ on an open neighborhood of $K$ is locally free.
 Since the local flow for the gradient of $\alpha $-energy preserves isotropy groups, it is also the case that the $\widehat G$-action is locally free on a neighborhood $U$ of all trajectories for this gradient flow which connect points of $K$.

 We can also ask what happens when the action of the smaller group $G = SO(3)$ fails to be free at a critical point $f : S^2 \rightarrow M$ for either $E$ or $E_\alpha $.
-By Lemma~2.1, the isotropy group must be finite, and the finite subgroups of $SO(3)$ are classified in \S 2.6 of \cite{Wo}.
+By Lemma~3.1, the isotropy group must be finite, and the finite subgroups of $SO(3)$ are classified in \S 2.6 of \cite{Wo}.
 The only possibilities are cyclic groups, dihedral groups and symmetry groups for the five platonic solids.
-For each of these groups, there are points on $S^2$ with nontrivial isotropy, and in the case of harmonic maps, such points must be branch points.
+Each of these subgroups contains a nontrivial cyclic subgroup which must act on $S^2$ by rotations about some axis, the poles of which are left fixed.
+Thus for each of these groups, the poles of rotations are points on $S^2$ with nontrivial isotropy, and in the case of harmonic maps, such points must be branch points.

 Under the assumption that all prime minimal two-spheres of Morse index $\leq 2n-5$ are free of branch points, the isotropy of the $SO(3)$ action at these critical points must be trivial.
 Critical points for $E_\alpha $ which closely approximate these minimal two-spheres must also have trivial $SO(3)$ isotropy.